Sorghum

 SORGHUM FOR FOOD: AN ASSET FOR HEALTH

-SORGHUM FODDER: MAKE THE RIGHT CHOICE FOR BETTER USE
+SORGHUM FODDER: MAKING THE RIGHT CHOICE

-- GROUPE 3 SINGLE-CUT FODDER SORGHUM BIOMASS : industrial uses
+• GROUPE 3 SINGLE-CUT FODDER SORGHUM BIOMASS : Industrial uses